 Beach, mountains, nature, waterfalls, wilderness, and a mecca for kitesurfers.
 You can find it all on one island: the scenic Mindoro, in the Philippines.

 After landing at Manila Ninoy Aquino International Airport, we change terminal and fly for another 45 minutes from Manila to Mindoro's San Jose with Cebu Pacific, then get into the taxi and head full speed to Bulalacao.

-It is not the final destination yet, but from that little harbor town, it is a pleasant drive through bamboo forests, banana and melon plantation, that gets us through rice fields and locals waving, and sharing big smiles at the roadside.
+It is not the final destination yet, but from that little harbor town, it is a pleasant drive through bamboo forests and banana and melon plantations that gets us through rice fields and locals waving and sharing big smiles at the roadside.

 The final destination of our trip is the newest kite spot in the Philippines: Bislig Beach and Amansinaya Resort's Cabrinha Kite Center.